zerovirus123/grpc-service/README.md

 A simple demonstration of a gRPC protocol, using a Python client and a Golang server.

 ## Instructions
+Go into the `grpc-service` directory and follow the instructions.

 ### Setting up the Client Environment
 Create a virtual environment with `python -m venv venv`